Terms to Know

 The amount you pay in excess of the monthly payment amount due on a loan.
 A prepayment will first be applied to any outstanding fees and charges, next to outstanding interest, and then to the principal balance of the loan(s).

-Loans offered by banks, other financial institutions, and schools to parents and students to pay education expenses.
-Private loans are based on credit, more expensive, and not guaranteed by the federal government.
+Loans offered by banks, credit unions, state agencies, other financial institutions, and schools to parents and students to pay education expenses.
+Private loans are based on credit, and not guaranteed by the federal government.

 The binding legal document you sign for a student loan, which lists the terms and conditions of the loan as well as your rights and responsibilities.
 For federal loans, the promissory note is also known as the Master Promissory Note (MPN).

 A person you list on a loan promissory note as someone who knows and can provide information about you.
-References are not co-signers and are not responsible for repaying the loan.
+References are not co-borrowers and are not responsible for repaying the loan.

 The total amount of funds returned to the loan program as unused for your education expenses.